pfheatwole/thesis/source/paraglider_components.rst

 The solid mass is the surface and structural materials that comprise the foil.
-A rigorous model would include the upper and lower surfaces, ribs, half-ribs, v-ribs, horizontal straps, tension rods, tabs (line attachment points), stitching, etc, but for this section the calculation is restricted to the upper and lower surface materials.
+A rigorous model would include the upper and lower surfaces, ribs, half-ribs, v-ribs, horizontal straps, tension rods, tabs (line attachment points), stitching, etc, but for this model the calculation is restricted to the upper and lower surface materials.
 (See :ref:`demonstration:Model` for a discussion of this simplification.)

 Assuming the surface materials are uniform, the inertias of the external surface materials can be determined by first calculating the total area